jnalanko/Hu4Rolls-2/Readme.md

 }
 ```

 To play the game, send back any of the available actions as JSON.
-The server will respond with `{"action_response": "ok"}` if the action was accepted.
+Raise and bet actions will list the minimum and maximum bet/raise.
+For those, you should only return only one number between the minimum and the maximum.
+If the action was accepted, the server will respond with `{"action_response": "ok"}`.
 Otherwise, there will be an error message in place of "ok".